-Unfortunately, most customers that come to your online store by clicking ads in search engines and on social media have no idea who you are and have out ZERO trust in your store.
+Unfortunately, most customers who come to your online store by clicking ads in search engines and on social media have no idea who you are and have ZERO trust in your store.
 They also don’t know how to check your brand for reliability, and most importantly, they don’t want to waste time trying to figure it out.

 So how can you earnestly and quickly persuade potential customers that you are a serious business, not an

 How do you sell, why do you sell, how do you deliver, and what will happen after that?
 Uncovering the details of the entire shopping experience (including delivery) through answering these simple questions is the key to your customer’s hearts.
 Knowing all the steps they’ll go through, the consequences of their purchase, and ways to get through any possible problems they might encounter gives a shopper a feeling of safety.